 In March of this year, Nelda and John Price received a knock at their door after they had settled in for the evening.
-The two, ages 68 and 69, were told, at gunpoint, that police officers had a search warrant for the house.
+The two, ages 68 and 69, we’re told, at gunpoint, that police officer had a search warrant for the house.
 They were forced to wait outside, with their hands zip-tied behind their backs, for four hours while police ransacked their house, causing significant property damage.

 The Prices later learned at the police were searching for methamphetamine and evidence of narcotics trafficking.
 There was nothing noted on the inventory list section of the warrant in the aftermath of its execution.